apiel/isomor/Docs/getting-started/React.md

 Finish, you are ready to code :-)

 > **Note: `src-isomor` folder is where you will be coding** instead of `src`.
+> **Note:** `yarn dev` is running the transpiler, the backend and the frontend in watch mode.
+It is using the npm library [run-screen](https://www.npmjs.com/package/run-screen) to start those processes in parallel.
+You can switch from one process to the other by pressing `TAB`

 ### Start coding